Course Outline

 Foundations in Information and Data Management for Government

-• Information and records management in AI contexts
+• Information and records management within AI contexts

-• The importance of metadata and audit trails
+• The significance of metadata and audit trails

 • Ensuring data quality and integrity for training datasets